top of page

 Funeral Etiquette: How to dress and what to say at a funeral

-Attending a funeral can not only be difficult, but also uncomfortable.
+Attending a funeral can not only be difficult but also uncomfortable.
 Many of us feel awkward and unsure of how to behave, what to say, or how to help our loved ones in their time of need.

 Even well-meaning words can sometimes offend a person when they are in deep mourning.
 With a few basic funeral etiquette tips, you can attend your next funeral with more confidence, grace, and ease.

-Funerals are usually open events and anyone can attend.
+Funerals are usually open events, and anyone can attend.
 However, you should consider how well you knew the deceased before attending.
 If you did not know the departed personally but want to show your love and support to the family, then you should consider yourself welcome.

-If you feel your presence will cause conflict or cause emotional pain to another person, then you should reconsider attending the services.
+If you feel your presence will cause conflict or emotional pain to another person, then you should reconsider attending the services.
 Likewise, if the funeral is a private event, and you were not invited, then you should not go.
 You can opt for flowers or a heartfelt card instead.

 If you cannot obtain daycare for your younger children, then please be mindful during the service and know when to step outside with your child when appropriate.

-What should I wear?
+"What should I wear?"

 Attire for men: